ivanslapnicar/Julia-Course/README.md

 ##  Welcome to the wonderful world of 21st+  century computation!

-To understand why to learn and use and get a quick idea what it is all about, please read the section [Why Julia (Julia for Numerical Computation in MIT Courses)](https://github.com/stevengj/julia-mit/blob/master/README.md#why-julia).
+To understand why to learn and use __Julia__, and to get a quick idea what is it all about, please read the section [Why Julia (Julia for Numerical Computation in MIT Courses)](https://github.com/stevengj/julia-mit/blob/master/README.md#why-julia).

-To understand the concepts behind the creation of the course, read the [Manifest](src/Manifest.ipynb).
+To understand the concepts behind the creation of the course, read the [Manifest](Manifest.ipynb).

 ### Julia features